There are more women, but a gender divide still pervades at the Chelsea Flower Show

 Head to our dedicated Chelsea Flower Show hub page

-What this means is that, aside from the giant plinths, men still hog the footfall at RHS Chelsea this year.
+What this means is that, aside from the giant plinths, men still hog the footfall at RHS Chelsea.
 It’s not that the Container and Balcony or All About Plants gardens aren’t worth looking at - I frequently find them the most regular source of useful, accessible ideas - but they take a dedicated effort to spot amid the limelight of the Show Gardens.

 Chelsea Flower Show Garden 2023: A Letter from a Million Years Past.
 Designed by Jihae Hwang.
 Sponsored by Korea Forest Service, Hoban Cultural Foundation and MUUM Ltd.